Author & Urbanist

 Leadership – team leading and nurturing: helping communities in problem-solving and planning.

-Research – recent journal papers on DFID's 'new urban discourse' and 'urban resilience' (both 2020); ‘green urban development’ and the ‘science of town planning’ (both 2023).
+Research – recent journal papers on ‘green urban development’ and the ‘science of town planning’ (both 2023); 'urban resilience' and DFID's 'new urban discourse' (both 2020).

 I close with the June 2024 picture of a spirited farewell from my